 Compensation paid pursuant to the short-term incentive compensation program depends on the level of achievement of financial objectives, as well as objectives tied to the achievement of certain strategic or high priority activities associated to the development of the Corporation, including objectives related to the Corporation's social responsibility plan (health, safety and wellness as well as gender diversity, among others).
 The Corporation attributes to each executive, depending on his or her hierarchical level, an incentive target level set as a percentage of his or her base salary, representing the amount which will be paid if all objectives are achieved according to the targets set.
-Actual short-term incentive compensation for senior executives may vary between zero and two times the target, based on the level of achievement of the predetermined objectives set out at the beginning of the fiscal year.
+Actual short-term incentive compensation for senior executives may vary between zero and twice the target, based on the level of achievement of the predetermined objectives set out at the beginning of the fiscal year.
 The objectives and relative weighting are reevaluated on an annual basis by the Committee and communicated to the relevant executives.

-For the fiscal year ended October 30, 2022, the performance measures used for purposes of the short-term incentive compensation for the Named Executive Officers were as follows:
+For the fiscal year ended October 29, 2023, the performance measures used for purposes of the short-term incentive compensation of the Named Executive Officers were as follows:

 - (i) Financial objectives: the performance measures were adjusted net earnings per share and adjusted operating earnings at different levels of the organization (consolidated, sector).
-These objectives are chosen to link the performance of the executive to the financial performance of the Corporation. - (ii) Operating objectives: the strategic performance measures were oriented toward net sales growth for the Packaging Sector as well as for the Printing Sector and are developed with a medium-term outlook, even if measured on an annual basis. - (iii) Health, safety and wellness objectives: these performance measures were focused on key indicators of the Corporation's health and safety program for the Packaging Sector and the Printing Sector and on the identification of areas of improvement and the development of an improvement plan with respect to health, safety and wellness for all sectors in accordance with the Corporation's social responsibility plan. - (iv) Gender diversity objectives: these performance measures were focused on the growth of female representation in executive and management positions in corporate roles as well as in the Packaging Sector and the Printing Sector in accordance with the Corporation's social responsibility plan.
+These objectives are chosen to link the performance of the executive to the financial performance of the Corporation. - (ii) Operating objectives: the strategic performance measures were oriented toward organic sales growth for the Packaging Sector and are developed with a medium-term outlook, even if measured on an annual basis. - (iii) Health, safety and wellness objectives: these performance measures were focused on key indicators of the Corporation's health and safety program for all sectors and on the identification of areas of improvement and the development of an improvement plan with respect to health, safety and wellness for all sectors in accordance with the Corporation's social responsibility plan. - (iv) Gender diversity objectives: these performance measures were focused on the growth of female representation in executive and management positions in corporate roles as well as in the Packaging Sector in accordance with the Corporation's social responsibility plan.

-The weight of the financial indicators, in determining the amount the executive is entitled to receive, as short-term incentive compensation, is designed to enhance the synergies between sectors and to reinforce the accountability of the Corporation's executives.
+The weighting of the financial indicators, in determining the amount the executive is entitled to receive as short-term incentive compensation, is designed to enhance the synergies between sectors and to reinforce the accountability of the Corporation's executives.

-The following table presents the target short-term incentive compensation as a percentage of salary, the indicators used in 2022 to measure the Corporation's performance for purposes of the short-term incentive compensation program, as well as their relative weight.
+The following table presents the target short-term incentive compensation as a percentage of salary, the indicators used in 2023 to measure the Corporation's performance for purposes of the short-term incentive compensation program, as well as their relative weighting.

-Target short- term incentive Relative v veight of financial ir dicators of the s short-term incentive e program Nom compensation (% of base salary) Adjusted net earnings per share Sector financial objectives Sector operational objectives Health, safety and wellness objectives Gender diversity objectives Peter Brues (1) President and Chief Executive Officer 100% 90% - 5% 5% François Olivier (1) President and Chief Executive Officer 100% 90% - 5% 5% Donald LeCavalier Chief Financial Officer 60% 90% - - 5% 5% Thomas Morin (2)(3) President, TC Transcontinental Packaging 60% 40% 40% 10% 5% 5% Brian Reid (2)(3) President, TC Transcontinental Printing 60% 40% 40% 10% 5% 5% Lynda Newcomb (4) Chief Human Resources Officer 45% 90% 5% 5%
+Target short- Relative v veight of financial in dicators of the short-term incentive e program Name term incentive compensation (% of base salary) Adjusted net earnings per share, normalized Sector financial objectives Sector operating objectives Health, safety and wellness objectives Gender diversity objectives Isabelle Marcoux (1) Executive Chair of the Board 67% 90% - 5% 5% Thomas Morin (2) President and Chief Executive Officer 100% 90% 5% 5% Thomas Morin (3) President, TC Transcontinental Packaging 60% 40% 35% 15% 5% 5% Donald LeCavalier (4) Executive Vice President and Chief Financial Officer 75% 90% 5% 5% Lynda Newcomb Chief Human Resources Officer 45% 90% - 5% 5% Christine Desaulniers Chief Legal Officer and Corporate Secretary 40% 90% 5% 5%